luguben/dec-2021/content/library/books/index.md

 Every story I create, creates me.
 I write to create myself. -– Octavia E. Butler
 {{% /callout %}}

 Beginning September 2021, I made a conscious effort to read good books every month.
-As a busy student with lots of ongoing research and assignments, one of the easiest and efficient way I can achieve this goal is by listening to audiobooks during my leisure time, while taking a walk, cooking or doing my laudary.
+As a busy student with lots of ongoing research and assignments, one of the easiest and efficient way I can achieve this goal is by listening to audiobooks during my leisure time, while taking a walk, cooking or doing my laundary.
 Good audiobooks are expensive, however, there is a cheaper route.

 Since I am a student at [The University of Alabama](www.ua.edu), I subscribed for an electronic library card from the [Tuscaloosa Public Library](https://www.tuscaloosa-library.org/).
 With the [Libby app](https://www.overdrive.com/apps/libby/) for android or ios, I can download and listen to countless books free of charge.